outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-07-01-will-i-belong-here.md

 - What's your public persona as a company, are you associated with any community activities for females in tech?
 - Are you actively sponsoring (monetarily) any females in your community?
 - Do you have any schemes that help people returning to work to join your company?

+# A Concrete Example of Why I Picked Zego
+In my last job search, this is the exact process that happened, and it illustrates why all of the above points matter.

+- Saw a tweet from someone at Zego that I used to work with, saying Zego increased the women that worked there by ~40% last year
+- Got in touch with an ex-colleague and asked about the company culture and ways of working.
+On this call, they mentioned the CTO was female(!) and this got me really excited.
+- Had an informal coffee chat with the female CTO, loved her and thought she was fabulous.
+Learned there were several other females in the engineering department, both in management and technical roles.
+- Saw blog videos about 2 female staff members, what they love doing outside of work, why they joined Zego and what it's been like working there.
+Reached out to them for informal coffee chats.
+Got on really well with them and got an honest opinion of the company.
+- Followed the normal application process through to completion, really liked everyone I met.
+- Got an amazing new job.
+- Watched a recording of the female CTO talking on CTO Craft about onboarding and absolutely loved it.
+- Saw a LinkedIn post about trans inclusive policies rolled out at Zego
+- Got even more excited about my new job.

+You can see what power just one blog and one Tweet can have!

 # Summary